Learning from Random Subspace Exploration: Generalized Test-Time Augmentation with Self-supervised Distillation: Generalized Test-Time Augmentation

 We consider \textbf{two strategies for choosing the noise level} in our approach.

-\begin{enumerate} \item Use a constant noise level ( = standard deviation of Gaussian noise independently sampled along all dimensions in the PCA subspace), added multiple times to a given test sample, to form the ensemble of output candidates.
-We introduce noise for the component $i$ with $\sigma_i = \frac{\delta_i \cdot \sigma}{var_i}$, where $\delta_i$ is the range of the projected values on component $i$ for the entire test set, $var_i$ is the variance ratio explained by component $i$ and $\sigma$ is a hyperparameter that controls the level of noise. \item Use different noise levels for every candidate in the ensemble.
-We apply an incremental \textit{std} policy where we add noise for the $j$-th candidate in the ensemble with $\sigma_{i} = \frac{(j - 1)\cdot \delta_i \cdot \sigma}{N \cdot var_i}$, where $N$ is ensemble size and $\sigma$ controls again the level of noise. \end{enumerate}
+\begin{enumerate} \item Use a constant noise level (= standard deviation of Gaussian noise independently sampled along all dimensions in the PCA subspace), added multiple times to a given test sample, to form the ensemble of output candidates.
+We introduce noise for the component $i$ with $\sigma_i = \sqrt{\lambda_i} \cdot \sigma$, where $\lambda_i$ is the eigenvalue corresponding to component $i$, obtained by projecting a test sample in the PCA subspace of the training set and $\sigma$ is a hyperparameter that controls the level of noise. \item Use different noise levels for every candidate in the ensemble.
+We apply an incremental \textit{std} policy where we add noise for the $j$-th candidate in the ensemble with $\sigma_{i} = \frac{\sqrt{\lambda_i} \cdot (j - 1)\cdot \sigma}{N}$, where $N$ is ensemble size and $\sigma$ controls again the level of noise. \end{enumerate}

-Finally, the noisy latent sample is reprojected in the initial space: $\mathbf{I}' = \sum_{i=1}^{n_u} p_i' \mathbf{u}_i$ and the augmented input is passed through the pre-trained model.
+Finally, the noisy latent sample is reprojected in the initial space: $\mathbf{I}' = \mathbf{I}_0 + \sum_{i=1}^{n_u} p_i' \mathbf{u}_i$ and the augmented input is passed through the pre-trained model.
 In Algorithm~\ref{alg:algorithm1} we summarize the steps of our approach, when using an incremental \textit{std} strategy.